Bank-Builder/chameleon_demo/README.md

 ## Testing Database Connections

 The `scripts/test_databases.sh` script will:
-- Test connections to both databases
+- Test connections to both databases using Docker exec
 - List system tables if connections are successful
 - Provide colored output for easy reading
 - Fall back to alternative users if the primary connection fails
+- No local database clients required

 ## Project Structure